NTNUlabs/NTNUlabs.github.io/content/home/project.md

 ### Overview

-Demanding Marine Operations is a core of the maritime industry...（此处写介绍）
+Demanding Marine Operations is a core of the maritime industry.
+Today, the time frame with a new design or an alternative procedure—such as anchor handling, platform supply, subsea installation, or buoy mooring—transferred to industrial and academic teams may easily extend to 2–3 years.
+Introducing a more simulation-driven design process...

 ### List {align=right}